 \end{theorem}

-The proof of Theorem \ref{basechangeintro} is based on results of Clausen-Scholze on the category of \textit{nuclear $K$-vector spaces} (see \S \ref{nucnuc}), which allow us to reduce the statement to the case $X$ is affinoid.
+The proof of Theorem \ref{basechangeintro} is based on results of Clausen--Scholze on the category of \textit{nuclear $K$-vector spaces} (see \S \ref{nucnuc}), which allow us to reduce the statement to the case when $X$ is affinoid.